 Flip Vertical: the flip vertical setting will flip your object top to bottom.
 This is the same as turning your object upside down.

 Rotate 45 Degrees: the rotate 45 degrees setting will rotate your image clockwise exactly 45 degrees.
 You can rotate it over and over again until you’ve made a full circle.

-Fit to Screen: the fit to screen setting will make your object as big as your screen.
+Fit to Canvas: the fit to canvas setting will make your object as big as your canvas.
 This is especially useful if your entire design is too small or too big and you want to quickly adjust it so that it’s the same size as your screen.

 Remember that if you want to do this with your entire design, make sure you have all of your layers selected.

 Reset: if you aren’t happy with the adjustments you’ve made to your art with the Procreate tool, you can reset everything with the reset button.
 Unlike the undo feature that undos things step by step, the reset button will take you back to the very beginning before you even started transforming anything.